Hauler loading curbside junk into pickup truck in a neighborhood

 Why Winston-Salem residents choose Dropcurb for electronics removal

-Winston-Salem's bulky pickup only runs 7 months a year by zone — miss it and you're stuck until next year.
-The 2 free landfill passes require a truck and manual loading.
-Dropcurb picks up same-day year-round for $79 flat, no truck rental, no landfill trip.
+Winston-Salem's bulky pickup runs March through September — one pass per neighborhood per year.
+Miss your zone's week and you wait 12 months.
+The 2 free landfill passes require a truck and manual loading at Hanes Mill Road.
+Dropcurb picks up same-day year-round for $79, no truck rental, no landfill trip.
+From Reynolda to Ardmore — book online in 60 seconds.

 Serving Reynolda, West End, Ardmore, Innovation Quarter, Buena Vista, Washington Park, and 1 more neighborhoods in Winston-Salem.